netxms/netxms-doc/admin/user-management.rst

 This type of authentication can be selected manually in user preferences.

-Login process using certificate is following:
+Login process using a certificate works as follows:

-1. Server send random challenge to client
+1. The server sends a random challenge to the client
-2. Client sign server's challenge with his certificate's private key and send signed challenge along with public part of certificate to server
+2. The client signs the servers challenge with their certificates' private key and send a signed challenge along with the public part of their certificate to the server
-3. Server validates certificate using CA certificate
+3. The server validates the certificate using its CA certificate
-4. If certificate is valid, server validates challenge signature using certificate's public key
+4. If the certificate is valid, the server validates the challenge signature using the certificates' public key
-5. If signature is valid, server compares certificate subject with mapping data from user record
+5. If the signature is valid, the server compares the certificate subject with mapping data from the user record
-6. If mapping data match with certificate subject, access is granted
+6. If the mapping data matches with the certificate subject, access is granted

-So, to login successfully, user must posses valid certificate with private key.
+So, to login successfully, the user must posses a valid certificate with a private key.
-Authentication by certificate also allows smart card login - you just need to store certificate used for login on smart card instead of local certificate store.
+Authentication by certificate also allows smart card login - you just need to store the certificate used for login on a smart card instead of in a local certificate store.

 Certificate management
 ~~~~~~~~~~~~~~~~~~~~~~
-CA certificates are searched in the list configured by "TrustedCertificate" configuration parameter in server configuration file.
+CA certificates are looked up in the list configured by the "TrustedCertificate" configuration parameter in the server configuration file.

 Link certificate and user
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-In "User Manager" view select user properties for required user.
+In the "User Manager" view select the user properties for the required user.
-Then go to "Authentication" part.
+Then go to the "Authentication" section.

 .. figure:: _images/user_prop_auth.png

-In "Authentication Method" section: "Certificate",  "Certificate or Password", "Certificate or RADIUS".
+In the "Authentication Method" section: "Certificate",  "Certificate or Password", "Certificate or RADIUS".

 |

-Next two fields in combinations:
+The next two fields in combination:

    Certificate mapping method: "Subject"